Javinator9889/BitCoinPools/README.md

 Here you have the link where you will be able to *read the docs* for this app: https://javinator9889.github.io/BitCoinPools/

-(Doing a test) -> This should reference the issue: https://github.com/Javinator9889/BitCoinPools/issues/2 | And this? #2

 ## Changelog

 With the latest update, we have just integrated the option to *recieve notifications*: as this app is for getting information about [BitCoin Pools](https://en.wikipedia.org/wiki/Mining_pool) is important to know the value of the **BitCoin**.
 So now, you can configure notifications and more in the app.